mjacobus/mjacobus.github.io/_posts/2022-05-26-why-ruby-class-methods-and-class-based-services-are-evil.md

 Undescriptive variable name?
 Typo?
 It does not matter.
 It works.
 The tests are green.

-But there is always some kind of bar, otherwise code reviews only serve for catching bugs.
+But there is always some kind of bar, that is why we have code reviews, static analyzers and that kinda a stuff.
 My goal here is to set the bar a little higher by applying those principles.